treblam/node-bitbucket-slave/README.md

 ## Usage

-Oh, simply write `#deply` in the commit message and push changes to BitBucket remote.
+Oh, simply write `#deploy` in the commit message and push changes to BitBucket remote.